 About Lucas Move For Smartphones

-Jennifer Mobile is designed to permit the seamless use of voice direction (featuring the voice of Jennifer), speech recognition, visual user interfaces, and imaging technology, similar to typical smartphone applications.
-The Jennifer solution for smartphones includes industrial-grade accessories to create a powerful, rugged, secure and economical solution for the warehouse.
-Just as exciting, by supporting Jennifer on smartphone platforms, we are able to leverage the innovations driven by the consumer market, such as the introduction of new types of wearable devices (smartwatches, glasses, etc.), that allow us to create even more productive and powerful voice and mobile applications for the warehouse.
+Lucas Move is designed to permit the seamless use of voice direction (featuring the voice of Jennifer), speech recognition, visual user interfaces, and imaging technology, similar to typical smartphone applications.
+The solution for smartphones includes industrial-grade accessories to create a powerful, rugged, secure and economical solution for the warehouse.
+Just as exciting, by supporting Lucas Move on smartphone platforms, we are able to leverage the innovations driven by the consumer market, such as the introduction of new types of wearable devices (smartwatches, glasses, etc.), that allow us to create even more productive and powerful voice and mobile applications for the warehouse.